meet/config-laptop-ubuntu-trusty/README.md

    `tomcat7-instance-create`, then define a new **Server &rarr; Apache &rarr;
    Tomcat v7.0 Server** in Eclipse

+### Επόπτης
+ * Staff can use the Epoptes management interface by running it on the server:
+   `remote-epoptes`
+ * Only student logins start the Epoptes client and can be remote-controlled

 ### Installation Prerequisites
  * Machine MAC address must be added to server config `/etc/dhcp/meet-lab.conf` (the MAC address is displayed during the first step below)